 Wedding Planner Insurance

-As a wedding planner, your job is to plan a fabulous event for your client and keep track of all the little details so the bride and groom can focus on enjoying their special day.
+As a wedding planner, your job is to plan an unforgettable event for your client and keep track of all the little details so the bride and groom can focus on enjoying their special day.
+But you must also anticipate what can go wrong and do everything in your power to keep sudden changes in plans or unexpected mishaps from ruining the event.
+The best thing you can do to protect your business from the fallout of unforeseen events is to have the right wedding planner insurance.

-More than 50,000 event planners – including wedding planners – work in the United States.
-Wedding planners are typically single proprietors or small businesses that arrange weddings for other people.
-For any given wedding, the wedding planner may be responsible for arranging a variety of things:
+About 16,784 wedding planners currently work in the U.S. Wedding planners are typically sole proprietors or small businesses that arrange weddings for other people.
+For any given wedding, a wedding planner may be responsible for a variety of things, including:

 • Cake